perladvent/perldotcom/content/article/installing-all-perls-on-macos.md

 ### v5.12

 Next to fail is v5.12.
-It complains in *../lib/locale.t*:
+It complains about *../lib/locale.t*:

 ```bash
 Failed 1 test out of 1695, 99.94% okay.